-The School of Nursing has specific organizations in which students, graduates, and/or faculty are eligible to participate.
+The College of Nursing has specific organizations in which students, graduates, and/or faculty are eligible to participate.
 Many of the Nursing faculty are active in state, national and international nursing and/or health care organizations.
 Students and graduates are strongly encouraged to participate in nursing organizations related to their interests and skills.

 These organizations include:

 The ALANA Nursing Association

 The ALANA Nursing Association is a registered student organization, founded in 1999, that supports minority nursing students.
 The goal is to help each student successfully complete the nursing program.
 All African American, Latino, Asian, and Native American prenursing and nursing majors are encouraged to actively participate in ALANA.